kumarchandan/cfc/README.md

                     - status field -> future date and current date

     - if Status is cancelled, delete the instance from (transcation and transcation_item table)

-Open Questions:
-Distributed or Integrated System is required?

-Request item transaction store in system
+    - Requested item transaction, store in system
         - it will have status - In Process - Accepted - Rejected

-Near by Location - allocation of assets
+    - Near by Location - allocation of assets

-Doner query based on specific period, item-wise
+    - Doner query based on specific period, item-wise

-5) User can create transaction for moving assets
+4. User can create transaction for moving assets

-6) User gets a request for assets, logs in to the system, search the query -> assets that is available in that location, available in that date, assets required.
+5. User gets a request for assets, logs in to the system, search the query -> assets that is available in that location, available in that date, assets required.

   - logic
    - looks for the inventory table, on specified_date and product_name
-   -

-7) How to store multiple bookings for assets?
+6. How to store multiple bookings for assets?

-# Problems Solved
+## Problems Solved

 User can allocate the assets to the another center for a specific date range.
  - Inventory table can give assets within date